madhat5/goal-helper_app-MEAN2/README.md

 		- bootstrap

 - +:
-	- score tracker
-	- color change based on step status
+	-short
 		- navbar with goals
-	- show navbar on hover
 		- goal display:
 			- goal + next step
-		- add div lines around goal per number of steps
-	- rotate through quotes (hide/show each)
-	- modal alert when user created, setTimeout
 		- modal to show goal list + associated steps from navbar as drop down/ or just navbar dropdown?
 		- alert when click on my goals (nav bar): if not logged in, "please log in"
+		- modal alert when user created, setTimeout
+	-long
+		- goal display:
+			- add div lines around goal per number of steps
+		- show navbar on hover
+		- score tracker
+		- color change based on step status

 - Remaining:
 	- client side